reimagined/resolve/docs/tutorial.md

 ---

 This document provides a step-by-step tutorial for the reSolve framework.
-Throughout this tutorial, you will be creating a single application.
+Throughout this tutorial, you will create a single application.
 You will modify your application as you learn new concepts, so with every consequent lesson the application will become more and more sophisticated.

 This tutorial will give you an understanding of the reSolve framework and its fundamental concepts.
-It is recommended that your familiarize yourself with event sourcing and CQRS before starting this tutorial, however it is not strictly required.
+It is recommended that your familiarize yourself with event sourcing and CQRS before you start this tutorial, however it is not strictly required.

 ## Table of Contents